 It is strongly recommended for exporters to Turkey to submit late pre-registrations (LPR) as soon as possible to secure business if not done already before 31st December 2020.
 Pre-registration carries crucial importance to be able to actively participate in SIEF activities for joint registrations.

-KKDIK allows only pre-registered substances to be placed in the Turkish market from the 1st of January 2021 and onwards until the deadline of registration, 31st of December 2023.
+KKDIK allows only pre-registered substances to be placed in the Turkish market from the 1st of January 2021 and onwards until the relevant deadline of registration.
 Pre-registration is a simple activity without major compliance requirements that also allows GPC to represent your best interest within the SIEFs.

 KKDIK is a comprehensive regulation.
 However, some substances are exempted from registration either because they are covered by specific regulations such as radioactive waste or regarded as less risky such as polymers.
 The registration process is not the same for every substance for instance under some conditions, registration of on-site or transported isolated intermediates is relatively easy.
 You can find information about exempted substances on our website or you can e-mail us at Turkey-REACH@gpcregulatory.com to find out more about the registration process and exempted substances.